Cairn Cunnane, Artist Blacksmith Sculptor

 Public Commissions

-Medium: Corten_H:2440(8 ft.)x W:4125 (13.5 ft.) x D:540 (21 in.)
+Medium: Corten_H:2440(8 ft) x W:4125 (13.5 ft) x D:540 (21 in)

 Located at Blackburn Hamlet’s main intersection.
 This piece reflects family and this community working together.

-2018_The Queen’s Entrance_Rideau Hall.
+2018 The Queen’s Entrance Rideau Hall.
 Ceremonial door grilles, handles, crests, and plaque.

 Bronze forged and fabricated door grilles designed by Georges Drolet.